There are different ways you might meet our entry criteria for a bachelor's degree or undergraduate diploma at Lincoln.

 New Zealand Citizenship

-- Your birth certificate if you were born in New Zealand
+- Birth certificate, if you were born in New Zealand

 New Zealand Permanent Residence

-- A passport with a Residence Permit or Returning Resident’s Visa
+- Passport with a Residence Permit or Returning Resident’s Visa

-- A letter from the New Zealand Immigration Service of the Labour Department together with your passport (if your permit has not yet been issued)
+- A letter from Immigration New Zealand together with your passport (if your permit has not yet been issued)

 English Language Requirement

-Approved English language tests with the required levels for Undergraduate degrees are shown below:
+Approved English language tests with the minimum levels required for Undergraduate degrees and some diplomas are:

 |English for Academic Purposes: 65%